DISCERNING READERS

 Shareholder Returns Are Suffering

-A line graph showing IBM's shareholder returns benchmarked against the Dow Jones Industrial Average (DJIA) and a large company stock index fund from 1999 through 2020.
+A high-quality, color line graph showing IBM's shareholder returns benchmarked against the Dow Jones Industrial Average (DJIA) and a large company stock index fund from 1999 through 2023.

 All stakeholders should be wondering if IBM spent this $176,000,000,000 of the shareholders’ money wisely.
 IBM’s history reflects that instead of investing in paper the corporation’s executives should have invested in business-first: making people more productive, processes for effective, and products more valuable [Read "Do Stock Buybacks Work?"].